King Island Australia

 Further north from Currie is the King island Diary, internationally

 renown for its cream and cheeses.
-They produce a wide range of cheeses

 like Brie, Camembert, Cheddar, Blue, Crème Fraiche, Pure Cream, Ricotta